Smart "Predict, then Optimize": Introduction

-Our SPO approach fundamentally maintains the paradigm of sequentially predicting and then optimizing.
+One key benefit of our SPO approach is that it maintains the decision paradigm of sequentially predicting and then optimizing.
 However, when training our prediction model, the structure of the nominal optimization problem is explicitly used.
 The quality of a prediction is \textit{not} measured based on prediction error such as least squares loss or other popular loss functions.
 Instead, in the SPO framework, the quality of a prediction is measured by the decision error.
 That is, suppose a prediction model is trained using historical feature data $(x_1,\ldots, x_n)$ and associated parameter data $(c_1,\ldots,c_n)$.
 Let $(\hat{c}_1,\ldots, \hat{c}_n)$ denote the predictions of the parameters under the trained model.
-The least squares loss, for example, measures error with the squared norm $\|c_i - \hat{c}_i \|_2^2$, completely ignoring the decisions induced by the predictions.
-In contrast, the \textit{SPO loss} is the true cost of the decision induced by $\hat{c}_i$ minus the optimal cost under the true parameters $c_i$.
+The least squares (LS) loss, for example, measures error with the squared norm $\|c_i - \hat{c}_i \|_2^2$, completely ignoring the decisions induced by the predictions.
+In contrast, the \textit{SPO loss} is the true cost of the decision induced by $\hat{c}_i$ minus the optimal cost under the true parameter $c_i$.
+In the context of vehicle routing, the SPO loss measures the extra travel time incurred due to solving the routing problem on the predicted, rather than true, edge cost parameters.